jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players ask about Doru's rebellion, Ireena can share the following information:

 * Doru was a friend of theirs, and the son of the village priest Father Donavich.
 He was a bright and cheery young man, with a sunny disposition and a zeal for everything he did.
-* Just over three months ago, without warning, Doru announced a crusade against Castle Ravenloft, which he proclaimed would free Barovia from the mists and return sunlight to the valley.
+* Just over three months ago, without warning, Doru announced a crusade against Varisylisen linna, which he proclaimed would free Barovia from the mists and return sunlight to the valley.
 Over two dozen young Barovians accompanied him, as well as a scholar from distant lands named Alanik Ray, who had been staying as a guest at Ismark and Ireena's home for the previous several weeks while studying Barovian history and ecology.
 * Ireena doesn't recall much about Alanik, other than that he was a curious, somewhat intense man who kept to himself, took long walks into the Svalich Woods, and owned a pet monkey.
-She does remember, however, that he had a furious argument with Doru at one point, which confused her when he accompanied Doru to Castle Ravenloft shortly thereafter.
+She does remember, however, that he had a furious argument with Doru at one point, which confused her when he accompanied Doru to Varisylisen linna shortly thereafter.

 If the players ask about her parents, Ireena freely shares the following information while asking after the players' own families: